 Other materials referred to in the reading list include cases which you may access online and materials available on short loan or through the library website on the online databases.

 6 Student assessment

-Your class mark counts 40% of your final mark, and is made up of once closed-book class test which counts 30% and one tutorial task which counts 10%.
+Your class mark counts 40% of your final mark.
+The mark is calculated as follows: class assignment 20% + closed-book class test 10% + tutorial task 10%.